Horsmonden Kindergarten

-Children are eligible to attend Kindergarten once they are two years old.
-We operate two adjoining rooms: Caterpillars (2 - 3½ years old) and Butterflies (3½ - 5 years old).
+Children are eligible to attend Kindergarten from the age of two.
+We operate two adjoining rooms: Caterpillars (ages 2–3½) and Butterflies (ages 3½–5).

-At Horsmonden Kindergarten we adhere to the Ofsted adult to child ratio of 1:4 for 2 year olds, and 1:8 for 3-5 year olds although we are frequently able to improve on these ratios.
+At Horsmonden Kindergarten, we adhere to Ofsted adult-to-child ratios of 1:5 for two-year-olds and 1:8 for children aged three to five, and we are often able to exceed these requirements.

-The safety of all children in our care is of great importance to us and we have in place a buzzer entry system.
+The safety and wellbeing of all children in our care is of paramount importance.
+To support this, we have a secure buzzer entry system in place.

-We follow the Early Years Foundation Stage (EYFS) and use an innovative and interactive online learning journal called Tapestry, which records all of the learning and fun of children’s early years education.
+We follow the Early Years Foundation Stage (EYFS) framework and use an innovative, interactive online learning journal called Tapestry, which records children’s learning experiences and achievements throughout their early years.

-We are firm advocates of working in partnership with parents/carers to ensure consistency between your child’s care at home and during their time at Kindergarten.
+We strongly believe in working in partnership with parents and carers to ensure consistency between home life and your child’s time at Kindergarten.

 A TYPICAL DAY